Nukewire/T3MP3ST/README.md

 - These ran a **single-agent ReAct loop, not the 8-operator swarm.** The swarm is framework architecture; it is not what scored these numbers.
 - Results are system-vs-system: this harness driving a strong current model, not an isolated-harness claim.

 XBOW self-reports 85% on its own suite.
 Ours reproduces from committed artifacts and clears it even at the Wilson floor.
-Find an open-source harness that does better with the receipts to prove it.

 Deeper reading: [WALL_FORENSICS](docs/WALL_FORENSICS.md) (per-challenge misses), [CYBENCH](docs/CYBENCH.md), [INTEGRITY_LEDGER](docs/INTEGRITY_LEDGER.md) (contamination audit and every retraction), [OBSIDIVM](docs/OBSIDIVM.md) (our own live web range).